 How Can I Tell if My Current Basement Can be Converted?

-Already own a property with a basement but have no idea if it’s convertible?
 A permit expeditor can help.
 Expediters can conduct a zoning analysis first to see if local laws and codes allow for rental units.

 How to Legalize an Existing Basement Rental Unit